-Sally provides administration support for the Partnership Boards.
-She previously worked for Disability Cambridgeshire and alongside colleagues from Disability Huntingdonshire.
+Sally previously worked for Disability Cambridgeshire and alongside colleagues from Disability Huntingdonshire.

 Doing an OU Diploma in Social Policy enabled her to understand the social model of disability but she says she’s learned more from colleagues and clients than any course could ever teach.
 Enjoys collaborative work and is committed to playing her part in building a really strong user-led organisation.

-Graham is one of CAIL’s Partnership Board Development Officers and supports the Carers Partnership Board and the Physical Disability and Sensory Impairment Partnership Board.
+Graham is one of CAIL’s Partnership Board Development Officers and supports the Learning Disabilities Partnership Board and the Physical Disability and Sensory Impairment Partnership Board.